The 4 players who left Man Utd alongside Cristiano Ronaldo in 2009

-Campbell has since gone on to play for Cardiff, Crystal Palace and Hull (again), before moving to Huddersfield, where he has just been released from his contract after three years in West Yorkshire.
+Campbell has since gone on to play for Cardiff, Crystal Palace and Hull (again), before moving to Huddersfield, where he was released from his contract last summer after three years in West Yorkshire.

 Hailing from the footballing hotbed of Taunton, Martin had already been on quite the journey by the time he left United as a 22-year-old in July 2009.